JonatanHogild/Ansible_on_management_vm/README.md

 Verify connections with: `ansible all -m ping`

+### 3.7 Restricting SSH communication

+The *mgmt-01* VM should be able to access the other VMs via SSH.
+This fits the role of the management VM, it should be able to manage other hosts remotely.
+It is also necessary for Ansible to function.
+However, we want to restrict SSH communication for the other VMs.
+For example, *app-01* shouldn't be able to SSH into *mgmt-01*.

+#### 3.7.1 Change firewall rules

+The Proxmox firewall allows SSH communication between all VMs.
+This is what we will change.

+In the Proxmox web UI, go into Datacenter > Firewall > IPSet

+Create a new IPSet, call it something like *mgmt* (the name *management* is reserved by a <a href=https://pve.proxmox.com/pve-docs/chapter-pve-firewall.html#_standard_ip_set_span_class_monospaced_management_span>predefined standard IP set</a>, and should not be used here).

+Add the IP-address of *mgmt-01*
+You may also want to add the address of your physical machine.

+Next, go to Datacenter > Firewall > Security Group > *allow-ssh* <br>
+Here are the two SSH rules created in the previous project. <br>
+Edit each of these, and add the *management* IP set as source. <br>

 ## Target Audience
-This repo is for anyone who wants a step-by-step guide on preparing Ansible for management.
+This repo is for anyone who wants a step-by-step guide on preparing Ansible for management of multiple hosts.
 This repo is also part of a larger project aimed at people interested in learning about IaC, and building such an environment from scratch.

 ## Document Status
 > [!NOTE]